Volatar/Group7-repo-projects/BDD Lab Documentation/4 Step Parameters.md

 # Part 4: Selenium with Python Behave (BDD) | Step Parameters

 # Parameters to steps
-In the context of Behavior-Driven Development (BDD) and the "behave" framework in Python, scenario steps refer to the individual steps that make up a test scenario.
+In the context of Behavior-Driven Development (BDD) and the Behave framework for Python, scenario steps refer to the individual steps that make up a test scenario.
 These steps are typically written in a natural language style to describe the expected behavior of a software application.
 Each step is associated with a specific Given-When-Then structure.

 1. Given: This step sets up the initial state of the system, often providing context for the scenario.
-For example, "Given the user is logged in."
+For example, `Given the user is logged in`.
 2. When: This step describes an action that is taken.
-For example, "When the user clicks the 'Submit' button."
+For example, `When the user clicks the 'Submit' button`.
 3. Then: This step specifies the expected outcome or result of the action.
-For example, "Then the system should display a success message."
+For example, `Then the system should display a success message`.

 This is an example of a scenario on a feature file: